A mum with cystic fibrosis says her battle against chronic lung infections has become harder because of antibiotic resistance.

 However, when she develops an infection, there are now only two forms of potentially life-saving antibiotics Laura can be prescribed because of growing resistance to antibiotics.

-Today, at the start of World Antibiotics Awareness Week, Laura is supporting Hull and East Yorkshire Hospitals NHS Trust’s appeal to people to only use antibiotics when they are really needed.
+Today, at the start of World Antibiotics Awareness Week, Laura is supporting Hull University Teaching Hospitals NHS Trust’s appeal to people to only use antibiotics when they are really needed.

 Laura, who lives with her husband Phil and nine-year-old son Joe in Brough, said: “There are only two drugs I can take intravenously now that make a difference and even one of those doesn’t work as well as it used to.